ravasthi/katamari/README.markdown

 # Katamari
-## Rolling up a mass of web-quickstart goodness.
+## A big ball of web-quickstart goodness.

 This is a quickstart for Sinatra applications, based on [sinatra-bootstrap](https://github.com/adamstac/sinatra-bootstrap), and integrated with/optimized for the following: